Commissioning Club

 • Acknowledgement in the MMF program book

-Two water-inspired word premieres
+2023: Two water-inspired commissions & world premieres

 Turtle Island refers to the origin story of North America as a great turtle, on whose back we have built our civilizations.
 This concert honored our current Native American artists and acknowledges their ancestors whose land we now call America.